We organize and facilitate innovation days and strategy events for corporations, with audiences of 25 to 250 managers.

-After every brainstorm round, we ask people to highlight the most interesting post-its.
-Sometimes they use small sticky dots to mark smart ideas.
+After every brainstorming round, we ask people to highlight the most interesting sticky notes.
+Sometimes they use small sticky dots to mark particularly smart ideas.
 Another format could be a mini-booklet that participants use to keep track of clever ideas.

-Extra: we encourage people to make an individual selection first before going into a group discussion per table.
-Everyone gets an ‘idea shopping cart’ template to handpick the most radical ideas.
-This works better than a selection by committee where the loudest voice has too much influence.
+Extra: We encourage people to make an individual selection first before going into a group discussion.
+Everyone gets an “idea shopping cart” template to collect the most radical ideas that stand out to them.
+This works better than a selection by committee where the loudest voice has the most influence.

 Before a team can go forward they need to pick at least one more disruptive idea.
-Important, not everyone needs to agree that this will be the smartest idea.
-Consensus-building is the worst enemy for innovation!
+Importantly, not everyone needs to agree that this is the smartest idea.
+Consensus-building is the worst enemy of innovation!

-Digitalize the outputs? if the output of this day needs to link to an in-house innovation platform, it’s wise to format this template to the structure used on this platform.
+Digitalize the outputs?
+If the output of this day needs to link to an in-house innovation platform, it’s wise to format this template to be compatible with this platform.

-Who’s responsible? ideas need ownership from some of the participants.
-Every final template needs the (team) name of someone on it, who can be reached afterward for a follow-up.
+Who’s responsible?
+Ideas need ownership from some of the participants.
+Every final template needs someone’s name on it who can be reached afterward for a follow-up.

-Make ideas memorable: add a sketch on each template.
-If you have dozens of teams with 2-3 business concepts at the end of this day you need to quickly scan every document.
-A drawing & catchy title helps to memorize every concept.
+Make ideas memorable: Add a sketch on each template.
+If you have dozens of teams with 2 or 3 business concepts each at the end of the day, you need to be able to quickly scan every document.
+A drawing and catchy title helps you memorize every concept.

 Keep the energy high through the whole day.